firefeed-net/firefeed/README.md

 ## Project Overview

-FireFeed is a high-performance system for automatic collection, processing, and distribution of news content.
+FireFeed is a high-performance parsing system for automatic collection, processing, and distribution of news content.
 The project uses modern machine learning technologies for intelligent text processing and provides multilingual support for international audiences.

 ## Key Features